ManavPatel-2003/learning/README.md

-# learning
+# LEARNING

-we are learning how to fork and make pull request
+We are learning how to fork and make pull requests.